 On the 11th day comes the end of our adventure together as we all say our goodbyes after a ton of new experiences.
-You're welcome to depart from Stockholm at any time on this 11th day or, if you'd like to spend more time in Stockholm, just ask us to add extra nights to your booking!
+You're welcome to depart from Stockholm at any time on this 11th day or, if you'd like to spend more time in Stockholm or add our optional extension package, just ask us!

 We don't like staying in smelly shacks on our vacations and we're pretty sure you don't either!
 You work hard to go on vacation and we believe you deserve an enjoyable, comfortable place to wind down at the end of each day.
 We put a LOT of time into finding the perfect accommodation for your trip.
 After rigorous Wi-fi signal testing, fluffing pillows, and taking a shower or two, we've narrowed down our favorite properties.
 Check out our approved accommodation to see where we've stayed in the past and where we'll likely be staying on your trip.

 Set in a neoclassical building with bright modern rooms, the Absalon Hotel is conveniently located just steps away from Copenhagen's main train station and only a 7-minute walk from the famous Tivoli Gardens.
 They've also got a funky bar, bike rentals to help exploring, and comfortable rooms, with a great breakfast buffet each morning too.